Serious illness and living with its impact

 If you choose to contact me, we will have an initial free telephone call to establish briefly what is concerning you, and whether it falls within my range of expertise.
 If so, the subsequent meeting will take place at one of the venues in which I work.
 This gives us an opportunity to see if you feel comfortable with me, and for me to hear your concerns and hopes in more detail.
 All being well, we would then arrange regular sessions.
 The timings and fees for these meetings are detailed below.
-The premises I use for counselling are near Barham, within easy reach of Canterbury, Folkstone and Dover, both by road and by bus.
+The premises I use for counselling are in Adisham and Barham, within easy reach of Canterbury, Folkstone and Dover, both by road and by bus.

 Individuals (50 minutes): £50 per session